diamirio/AndroidAppTemplate/README.md

 ### Dependencies <a name="dependencies"></a>

 **All** dependencies should be located in the `Dependencies.kt` file in the `buildSrc` folder.
-To implement them in your module use `implementation ModuleDependencies.XXX`.
+To implement them in your module use `implementation ModuleDependencies.XXX`,  `implementation XXX.YYY` for a dependency contained in a dependency group or `implementation XXX.values()` for all dependencies from a group.

 Checking whether project dependencies are ready to be updated, use `./gradlew dependencyUpdates`.